 If already logged in, click on the "Back to Account" button at the top of any Library Catalog page.

-- When you are viewing your Library Account, click on the "request (hold)" link under the Holds section.
+- When you are viewing your Library Account, click on the "Manage Your Account" button and then the "" link.

 - To cancel an item you requested, mark the check box and click the "Cancel selected item" button.

 When you view your requests, you will see the title, status, pickup location and cancel dates of holds and recalls that you have placed.
 Items can have one of the following designations:

 - Ready for Pickup - This item waiting for you at the library designated in the Pickup Location column.